 Employee Engagement: Boost team morale and engagement by involving your employees in the trade show process and celebrating their contributions to the booth's success.

 Feedback Collection: Gather feedback from booth visitors to understand their impressions of your products, booth design, and overall experience.
 This feedback can guide improvements for future events.

 Return on Investment (ROI): Calculate the return on investment for the trade show, comparing the costs incurred with the value generated, such as leads, sales, and brand exposure.

 Remember that the goals you set should be specific, measurable, achievable, relevant, and time-bound (SMART).
 Tailoring your goals to align with your company's overarching marketing and business objectives will help ensure a successful and meaningful trade show experience.

 Once your goal has been set, ask yourself if it's realistic based on what resources are available (time) along with what opportunities exist (people).
 Make sure this aligns with other priorities before committing resources such as staff time/money/effort because running an ineffective campaign could cost more than just money—it could also damage a company’s reputation within its industry!

 Designate a leader.

 Your booth has to be well organized, and it has to be beautiful.
 You need someone in charge of making sure that happens.
-That person must have authority over every aspect of the booth’s design and construction.
+That person must have authority over every aspect of the booth’s design and construction, from the packing list to selecting the trade show giveaway ideas.
 They need to make final decisions about what goes in the booth and everything else related to its appearance.
 And they will be held responsible for its success or failure at the show—so you better make sure he or she is up for the challenge!